ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/delete.markdown

 {NOTE: }

+* A Counter is deleted when its document is deleted.

-* Use the [CountersFor](../../../client-api/session/counters/overview#counter-methods-and-the--object).`Delete` method to remove a Counter from a document.
+* You can also use the [CountersFor](../../../client-api/session/counters/overview#counter-methods-and-the--object).`Delete` method to remove a Counter from a document.

 * In this page:
     - [`Delete ` Syntax](../../../client-api/session/counters/delete#delete-syntax)